openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 In this example, we are using a docker image that is based on Openweb docker image at docker hub [https://hub.docker.com/repository/docker/openweb/hippo](https://hub.docker.com/repository/docker/openweb/hippo) although you can use this Helm chart with any docker image that you want but we highly recommend you to use Openweb docker image as your from image.
 Because it has some unique features that make it suited for running on Kubernetes.
-Some of this feature are:
+Some of these features are:

 * Finely tuned memory configuration to avoid OOM kills
 * Pod name is used as node name
-* Tuned for maximum request through
+* Tuned for maximum request throughput
 * UTF-8 Encoding configured everywhere so that you never run into any encoding issues

 To configure your own image you need to change bem-values.yaml as show below